Dima5353Dev/MAS-Quickly-Compliments/README.md

 ## Uninstallation

-1. Close Monika After Story.
+Before uninstalling the submod, make sure you have said goodbye to Monika if you are currently spending time with her.

+1. Say goodbye to Monika and exit the game normally.

-2. Open your MAS game/Submods directory.
+2. Open your MAS `game/Submods` directory.

-3. Remove the Quickly Compliments folder.
+3. Remove the `Quickly Compliments` folder.

-4. Start MAS again.
+4. Start Monika After Story again.

+Your settings for Quickly Compliments will be removed along with the submod.

 ## Automatic Updates